Before they gang-rape NLNG - Nigeria Today

 Before they gang-rape NLNG

 If the Nigeria Liquefied Natural Gas Limited (NLNG) were to be a woman, she would most likely be a beautiful, curvaceous, voluptuous and generally desirable damsel.
-Her figures say it all: Established in 1989 with an impressive capital outlay of $6 billion (including the $2.5 billion equity/loan from the Federal Government, through the NNPC) the company now has an asset base of over $11 billion and has generated over $90 billion in revenue.
-Over the last 12 years, it has paid over $15 billion to the Federal Government, as dividends on the $25 billion investment.
-It has also paid sundry taxes to states and local governments to the tune of about $5.5 billion and N51 billion.
+Her figures say it all: Established in 1989 with an impressive capital outlay of $6 billion (including the $2.5billion equity/loan from the federal government, through the NNPC) the company now has an asset base of over $11billion and has generated over $90 billion in revenue.
+Over the last 12 years, it has paid over $15billion to the federal government as dividends on the $25 billion investment.
+It has also paid sundry taxes to federal states and local governments to the tune of about $5.5billion and N51billion.
 This sure is one hell of a honey pot.
 No wonder, our lascivious politicians are determined to dig their fingers into her and serially gang-rape her!

 Everyone is now desperate to share in the NLNG ‘racket’.
-Unfortunately, the NLNG is not one of those places where contractor-politicians could go pick up contracts easily.
-Even if you succeeded in landing a contract, you could not collect mobilisation fee and abscond.
-Instead of sharing the money to politicians and lobbyists, NLNG wasted a whopping $200 million doing CSR, constructing road, providing potable water, schools, uninterrupted power supply, awarding scholarships and instituting literary prize.
-To make matter worse, it rolled out an ambitious plan to sink N3 billion into its host community, Bonny, with a view to transforming it into Nigeria’s Dubai.
+Unfortunately, the NLNG is not one of those places where contractor politicians could go pick up contracts easily.
+Even if you succeeded in landing a contract, you could not collect mobilization fee and abscond.
+Instead of sharing the money to politicians and lobbyists, NLNG wasted a whooping $200million doing CSR, constructing road, providing potable water, schools, uninterrupted power supply, awarding scholarships and instituting literary prize.
+To make matter worse, it rolled out an ambitious plane to sink N3billion into its host community Bonny, with a view to transforming it into a Nigeria’s Dubai.
 It even committed to provide 50% of the N60 billion it would cost government to do the Bonny-Bodo Road.
-Throwing around so much money without factoring in the politicians’ pockets.
+Throwing around so much money without factoring in the politicians pockets.
 There just had to be a way to break (or break into) the NLNG.

 Enter the NLNG (Fiscal Incentives, Guarantees and Assurances) Bill!

-In consonance with a handful of parasitic businessmen, whose only business model is to have their suckers permanently affixed to the capillaries of government, these politicians (both in the executive and the legislative arms) had tried to get the Federal Government to privatise the NLNG, under the pretence of raising funds to bail the country out of the current recession.
+In consonance with a handful of parasitic businessmen, whose only business model is to have their suckers permanently affixed to the capillaries of government, these politicians (both in the executive and the legislative arms) had tried to get the federal government to privatize the NLNG, under the pretense of raising funds to bail the country out of the current recession.

 Of course, many of us right thinking Nigerians kicked against it.